Stablewood, Houston: History

 Jim and Margaret Elkins and Walter Mischer, Sr. developed Stablewood, and Mark Kilkenny was in charge of property development.
 Stablewood was incorporated in 1992.
-Stablewood was developed on the family country estate of Harry C. Weiss.
-The Weiss family had owned an interest in the land since the 1920s.
+Stablewood was developed on the family country estate of Harry C. Wiess.
+The Wiess family had owned an interest in the land since the 1920s.
 The estate included a house designed by John Staub in 1930.
-The stable, which the Weiss family had converted into a party house, is located on a dedicated 3 acre site.
+The stable, which the Wiess family had converted into a party house, is located on a dedicated 3 acre site.

 The developers modeled Stablewood after North and South Boulevard in Boulevard Oaks.
 Stablewood was one of the first subdivisions to be built in central Houston since the 1960s, and the first subdivision established in the Tanglewood area in a span of over 20 years.
 Stablewood was scheduled to include 135 houses ranging upwards from $375,000 in 1989 dollars.

 In the 1990s the developers transferred maintenance and management responsibilities to the Property Owners Association.